 Despite the apparent boldness of these measures, analysts at BCA Research underscore that such efforts might fall short in addressing profound structural issues that plague China’s economy.
 While the mortgage rate cuts might provide short-term relief, the estimated RMB 150 billion in savings corresponds to only a minuscule 0.3% increase in personal consumption—a figure that is unlikely to make a meaningful impact on household spending patterns.

 Furthermore, the labor market, which exhibits signs of severe strain, is a critical vector of concern.
-Job prospects are diminishing, and stagnant wage growth continues to undermine any recovery in consumer spending.
+Job prospects are diminishing, and stagnant wage growth continues to undermine any potential recovery in consumer spending.
 Without a revival in employment rates, the positive influence of lower borrowing costs will likely remain limited.

 The Problem of Loan Demand